Child discipline – probably the least enjoyable part of parenting.

 The world’s longest running longitudinal Panel study started in 1968 by University of Michigan reveals the relationship between punitive discipline and children’s school performance.

-Homes that use punitive discipline, such as punishment, lecturing or restricting activities (that are otherwise not affecting academic studies) are associated with lower academic achievement 22http://home.isr.umich.edu/releases/harsh-parenting-strategies-undermine-learning/ compared to homes that have warm parent-child interactions and use reasoning to teach.
+Researchers found that homes that use punitive discipline, such as punishment, lecturing or restricting activities (that are otherwise not affecting academic studies) are associated with lower academic achievement compared to homes that have warm parent-child interactions and use reasoning to teach.

 Using harsh punishment to fear-condition kids is ineffective at best and harmful at worst.

-For many parents, punishing is also the only way they know how to discipline.
+For many parents, punishing is the only way they know how to discipline.

-Have you noticed that when you make a certain move, your dog or cat does not imitate you, but your child may?
+Have you noticed that when you make a certain move, your dog or cat will not imitate you, but your child will?

-This discovery may partially explain why it is so important that parents model the behavior they want their children to have.
-Therefore,
+This discovery may partially explain why it is so important that parents model the way they want their child to behave.

 - if you want your child to be respectful, you respect your child.